Multi-Task Learning with Multi-Query Transformer for Dense Prediction: Experiment

-\textbf{Implementation details.} Swin Transformer (Swin-T, Swin-S and Swin-B indicate Swin Transformer with tiny, small and base, respectively.)~\cite{swin} and HRNet (HRNet18, HRNet48)~\cite{HRnet_19} models are adopted as the feature extractor.
+\textbf{Implementation details.} Swin Transformer~\cite{swin} (Swin-T, Swin-S and Swin-B indicate Swin Transformer with tiny, small and base, respectively.), ViT-L~\cite{ViT2021} (ViT-L means ViT-Large), ViTAEv2-S~\cite{vitaev2} and HRNet (HRNet18, HRNet48)~\cite{HRnet_19} models are adopted as the feature extractor.
 We mainly perform ablation studies using Swin Transformer.
 Our model follows the initialization scheme proposed in ~\cite{atrc_2021}.
-We augment input images during training by random scaling with values between 0.5 and 2.0, and random cropping to the input size.
+We use Pytorch Framework to implement all the experiments in one codebase.
+During training, we augment input images during training by random scaling with values between 0.5 and 2.0 and random cropping to the input size.
 We deploy the SGD optimizer with default hyper parameters.
-The learning rate is set to 0.0001 and weight decay is set to 0.0005.
+The learning rate is set to 0.001 and weight decay is set to 0.0005.
 All the models are trained for 40k iteration steps with an 8 batch size on the NYUD-v2 dataset.
 For the PASCAL-Context dataset, we follow the same setting in NYUD-v2.
-All the models adopt the single inference for both ablation and comparison.
+All the models adopt a single inference for both ablation and comparison.
+Note that in practice, we use two-scale task-specific features (in Fig.~\ref{fig_encoder_decoder}) and use pyramid features ablation shown in Tab.~\ref{tab:ablation_scales}.

-\textbf{Strong Multi-task baseline.} The baseline model has the same architecture MQTransformer.
-However, it does not contain Multi-Query Transformer prediction heads.
-It contains $TN$ different heads for different tasks.
+\textbf{Strong Multi-task baselines.} The baseline model has the same architecture as MQTransformer.
+However, it does not contain MQTransformer prediction heads.
+It contains $T$ different heads for different tasks.
 For Swin Transformer, we adopt the ADE-20k pre-trained model as the strong baseline.
 For HRNet, we follow the same setting as ATRC~\cite{atrc_2021}.
+We argue that our baseline models are different from the previous method using Swin Transformer.
+However, even on such a strong baseline, our method can still achieve significant improvements.
+Moreover, we also prove the effectiveness and generation of our method on the CNN backbone in the ablation study (Sec.~\ref{sec:exp_ablation}).

-\textbf{Evaluation Metric.} Our evaluation follows the metrics scheme proposed in ~\cite{atrc_2021}.
-Semseg and PartSeg tasks are evaluated with the mean intersection over union (IoU), and Depth task using the root mean square error (rmse).
-Normals task using mean angular error (mErr), Sal task using maximum F-measure (maxF), and Bound task using the optimal-dataset-scale F-measure (odsF).
+\textbf{Evaluation Metrics.} Our evaluation follows the metrics scheme proposed in~\cite{atrc_2021}.
+Semseg and PartSeg tasks are evaluated with the mean intersection over union (mIoU) and Depth task using the root mean square error (rmse).
+Normals task using mean error (mErr), Sal task using maximum F-measure (maxF), and Bound task using the optimal-dataset-scale F-measure (odsF).
+The average per-task performance drop ($\Delta_m$) is adopted to quantify multi-task performance. $\Delta_m=\frac{1}{T} \sum_{i=1}^T(M_{m,i}-M_{s,i})/M_{s,i}$, where m and s mean multi-task model and single task baseline.
+T denotes the total tasks. $\Delta_m$: the higher is the better.
+GFLOPs and Parameters are often used to evaluate model efficiency.
+To be specific, GFLOPs means floating point operations per second (the lower the better) and Parameters are used as an indirect indicator of computational complexity as well as memory usage (the lower the better).